 Room to pack more than just the essentials with SWISSGEAR.

 The combination of traveling as SWISSGEAR’s Travel Ambassadors and flying with Emirates meant we did not have to skimp when packing, as we were allowed two checked bags each.
 I understand that bikinis and flip-flops don’t take up that much room, but I didn’t want to have to leave my giant pineapple floatie at home, so of cource I took along some hard shell luggage! 🙂

 I selected SWISSGEAR’s sleek new 7788 XX Hard Case set in black in 28 inches and 20 inches with the new SWISSGEAR X backpack, as sturdy laptop backpack that I used as my carry on luggage.
+Travel backpacks come in handy to access important items during your travels.
 To keep my luggage set secure during air travel (a 14 hour flight from Seattle to Dubai, followed by a 6.5 hour flight from Dubai to Mauritius), I used the SWISSGEAR Travel Sentry 3-Dial Combination Lock.
 I also attached SWISSGEAR’s Jumbo Luggage Tags in pink to help identify and personalize my gear, which made it easy to spot at baggage claim.
 With free WIFI at Mauritius’s modern airport, we were able to download Maki Car Rental’s app for seamless communication to pick-up our rental car.
 Mauritius is a relatively small island of only 788 square miles, so it was helpful to explore with our own set of wheels.
 This also allowed us to maximize our time on the island without waiting around for public buses or taxis.